erezgiga/getcloudify.org/guide/3.0/plugin-chef.md

 ## Importing Chef attributes to runtime properties

-After each Chef run, Cloudify will automatically store all the Chef attributes (as they are seen at the end of Chef run) in the runtime properties of the Cloudify node instance that cause the Chef run.
-The Chef attributes will be stored under runtime properties > `chef_attributes`.
+After each Chef run, Cloudify will automatically store all the Chef attributes (as they are seen at the end of Chef run) in the runtime properties of the Cloudify node instance that initiated Chef run.
+The Chef attributes will be stored under runtime `chef_attributes`.

 {%note title=Info%}
 For the export purposes, the attributes are stored in a temporary file named `node['cloudify']['attributes_output_file']` (which must not be changed) by Cloudify's Chef handler.